Tuning Higher Order Structure in Colloidal Fluids: Introduction

-The methods listed above are geometric in nature.
-An alternative approach, which takes into account the interactions between the constituent particles of the system, has its roots in the work of Sir Charles Frank ~\cite{frank1952}, who postulated that since the minimum potential energy configuration of 13 Lennard-Jones atoms corresponds to an icosahedron, that this would be a common structure in (supercooled) liquids.
-With the advent of energy landscape calculations ~\cite{wales}, it has become possible to determine the structure of minimum potential energy clusters for a wide range and size of systems including the Lennard-Jones ~\cite{wales1997} and Stockmayer ~\cite{miller2005} models.
-The latter is a Lennard--Jones interaction with an additional dipolar interaction, which is not constrained to lie in any particular direction and thus corresponds to a molecular, rather than colloidal dipolar system in the context of the discussion above.
-While it is possible to determine minimum energy clusters, identifying local arrangements of particles in bulk systems whose bond network is identical to such clusters can be carried out using the \emph{topological cluster classification} (TCC) ~\cite{malins2013tcc,skipper2023}.
-The TCC has been used to identify locally favored structures or minimum energy clusters in systems undergoing dynamic arrest ~\cite{royall2008}, colloid-polymer mixtures interacting via Morse potential ~\cite{taffs2010}, colloidal suspensions undergoing attractive interactions ~\cite{taffs2010jcp}, colloidal gels ~\cite{royall2015prl,royall2018jcp} and the liquid--gas interface ~\cite{godonoga2010}.
+The methods discussed above are geometric in nature.
+An alternative approach, which takes into account the interactions between the constituent particles of the system, has its roots in the work of Sir Charles Frank~\cite{frank1952}, who postulated that since the minimum potential energy configuration of 13 Lennard-Jones atoms corresponds to an icosahedron, that this would be a common geometric motif in (supercooled) liquids.
+With the advent of energy landscape calculations~\cite{wales}, it has become possible to determine the structure of minimum potential energy clusters for a wide range and size of systems including the Lennard-Jones~\cite{wales1997}, ``Sticky Sphere'' ~\cite{trombach2018}, Stockmayer~\cite{miller2005} models and more exotic interactions relating to multiple fields~\cite{miller2008}.
+Since the dipolar interaction of the Stockmayer model is not constrained to lie in any particular direction it thus corresponds to a molecular (or nanoparticle~\cite{novak2019}) system, rather than a colloidal dipolar system in an external field in the context of the discussion above.

-The colloidal dipolar system is interesting from the perspective of using minimum energy clusters to characterize the local structure because, unlike the systems mentioned above, the interaction potential is anisotropic and changes as a function of electric field strength.
-Some of us have recently determined the minimum energy clusters for the colloidal dipolar system \cite{skipper2023}, which opens the possibility to use this method to probe the higher--order structure of this system.